South Carolina takes home win streak into matchup with East Carolina - WTOP News

 BOTTOM LINE: South Carolina will try to keep its four-game home win streak intact when the Gamecocks face East Carolina.

-The Gamecocks are 3-1 in home games.
-South Carolina scores 75.1 points while outscoring opponents by 8.0 points per game.
+The Gamecocks have gone 3-1 at home.
+South Carolina is 1-0 when it wins the turnover battle and averages 11.1 turnovers per game.

-The Pirates play their first true road game after going 7-2 with a 2-1 record in neutral-site games to start the season.
-East Carolina is fourth in the AAC allowing 68.9 points while holding opponents to 39.7% shooting.
+The Pirates play their first true road game after going 7-2 with a 2-1 record in neutral-site games to begin the season.
+East Carolina is 1-0 in one-possession games.

-South Carolina averages 75.1 points, 6.2 more per game than the 68.9 East Carolina allows.
-East Carolina averages 6.3 made 3-pointers per game this season, 0.2 fewer makes per game than South Carolina allows.
+South Carolina makes 45.3% of its shots from the field this season, which is 5.6 percentage points higher than East Carolina has allowed to its opponents (39.7%).
+East Carolina scores 12.3 more points per game (79.4) than South Carolina gives up to opponents (67.1).

-TOP PERFORMERS: Collin Murray-Boyles is scoring 15.8 points per game with 9.4 rebounds and 1.9 assists for the Gamecocks.
+TOP PERFORMERS: Collin Murray-Boyles is shooting 61.5% and averaging 15.8 points for the Gamecocks.

-RJ Felton averages 2.1 made 3-pointers per game for the Pirates, scoring 19.2 points while shooting 35.2% from beyond the arc.
+RJ Felton is scoring 19.2 points per game and averaging 7.1 rebounds for the Pirates.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.